-- Review the reliability, integrity and timeliness of financial and operating information and the means used to identify, measure, classify and report such information.
+- Reliability, integrity and timeliness of financial and operating information and the means used to identify, measure, classify and report such information

 Relationships with other audit and control units